 ISFJ Male and ENFP Female

 ISFJ males are supportive, kind, and caring without being too overbearing.
-Unfortunately, they may come across as a bit of a pushover if they don’t make the effort to express that they must get their needs met too.
-However, with proper boundaries and communication, ISFJ males and ENFP females can enjoy a healthy long term relationship together.
+Unfortunately, they may come across as a bit of a pushover if they don’t make an effort to express that they must get their needs met too.
+However, with proper boundaries and communication, ISFJ males and ENFP females can enjoy a healthy long-term relationship together.

 ENFP and ISFJ Conflicts

-Conflict between ENFP and ISFJ is rare, however, some issues may arise from time to time.
+The conflict between ENFP and ISFJ is rare.
+However, some issues may arise from time to time.
 Conflict between these two types is usually resolved in a healthy manner.